 My collection included a 500 ml glass-on-glass Apothecary Jar, 1 Liter round glass bottle, 250 m glass screw top bottle, 30 ml glass cosmetic style wide mouth bottle, 30 ml glass pipette dropper bottle, 5 ml, 10 ml, and 15 ml glass fine mist spray bottles, and a 10 ml glass push pump bottle.
 Variety packs are available on the website.
 They also came with a bottle cleaning cloth and bottle labels.

-Infinity Jars, if properly taken care of, will last a lifetime.
-They’re so beautiful I want to find a place to display them prominently on a shelf.
+Infinity Jars will last a lifetime if they’re taken care of properly.
 If you make your own lotions, essential or cooking oil infusions, or herbal combinations (DIY) you couldn’t find more effective containers to store them in.